 Platelets are produced in the bone marrow and are essential for blood clotting.
 When a blood vessel is injured, platelets stick to the injury site and help to stop the bleeding.

-Stem cells are present in all three parts of the blood and have the ability to produce new red blood cells, platelets, and plasma cells.
+Stem cells are present in all three parts of the blood and can produce new red blood cells, platelets, and plasma cells.
 Stem cells are important for maintaining healthy cells.

-Platelet-rich plasma (PRP) is a concentration of platelets and growth factors that is derived from your own blood.
+Platelet-rich plasma (PRP) is a concentration of platelets and growth factors that are derived from your blood.
 Platelet-rich plasma injections have been used in various medical fields for over two decades to help promote healing.
-Injections of PRP can be used to treat a number of conditions, including tendinitis, torn ligaments, or many other conditions that cause joint pain, and muscle soreness.
+Injections of PRP can be used to treat several conditions, including tendinitis, torn ligaments, and many other conditions that cause joint pain and muscle soreness.

-The use of PRP injections by a health care provider is to help speed up the healing process after surgery.
-The injection contains a high concentration of your own platelets and growth factors, which can help to promote the growth of new tissue.
-Although PRP injections are generally considered safe, there is a risk of infection and other complications which we’ll discuss later.
+The use of PRP injections by a health care provider to help speed up the healing process after surgery.
+The injection contains a high concentration of your own platelets and growth factors, which can help promote the growth of new tissue.
+Although PRP injections are generally considered safe, there is a risk of infection and other complications, which we’ll discuss later.